Check out our new lower rates.

 Can You Use a Personal Loan to Buy a Car?

 Yes, you can use a personal loan to buy a car.
-In fact, you can use a personal loan for (almost) anything.
+In fact, you can use a personal loan for (almost) any legal purpose (though typically not for business expenses or tuition, as mentioned above).
 However, it often makes more sense to get traditional vehicle financing when buying a car.

 Recommended: Personal Loan Calculator